dougeby/IntuneDocs/intune/android-oem-configuration-overview.md

 5. In **Configure settings with**, choose to use the **Configuration designer** or **JSON editor**:

-    - **Configuration designer**: When you select this option, the properties available within the app are shown.
-These properties are made available from the OEM app, and are configurable.

-      **What you need to know**
+    > [!TIP]

-      - Read the OEM app documentation to make sure you're configuring the properties correctly.
+    > Read the OEM documentation to make sure you're configuring the properties correctly.
 These app properties are included by the OEM, not Intune.
-Intune doesn't validate the properties, or what you enter.
+Intune provides minimal validation of the properties, or what you enter.
 For example, if you enter `abcd` for a port number, the profile saves as-is, and is deployed to your devices with the values you configure.
 Be sure you enter the correct information.

-      - Any changes made in the Configuration designer are also made in the JSON syntax, automatically.
+    - **Configuration designer**: When you select this option, the properties available within the app schema are shown for you to configure.

-      - The context menu on the app may include more options.
-If the app allows it, you can move items up or down, add settings, delete settings, and more.
-The options are included by the OEM.
-Be sure to read the OEM app documentation for these features.
+      - Context menus in the configuration designer indicate that more options are available.
+For example, the context menu might let you add, delete and reorder settings.
+These options are included by the OEM.
+Be sure to read the OEM app documentation to learn how these options should be used to create profiles.

-      - Many settings have default values.
-To see if there's a default value, hover over the tooltip.
-The tooltip may also include more details provided by the OEM.
+      - Many settings have default values supplied by the OEM.
+To see if there's a default value, hover over the info icon next to a setting title.
+A tooltip appears that shows the default values for that setting (if applicable) and more details provided by the OEM.

       - Clicking **Clear** deletes a setting from the profile.
-When you click **Clear**, the device setting stays the value you or the OEM originally set.
+If a setting isn't present in the profile, its value on the device won't change when the profile is applied.

+      - If you create an empty (unconfigured) bundle in the configuration designer, it will be deleted when switching to the JSON editor.

-    - **JSON editor**: A JSON editor opens with a template for the configuration schema embedded in the app.
+    - **JSON editor**: When you select this option, a JSON editor opens with a template for the full configuration schema embedded in the app.
 In the editor, customize the template with values for the different configuration settings.
-When you use the **Configuration designer** to add your values, the updated settings are also shown in this JSON editor, automatically.
+If you use the **Configuration designer** to edit your values, the JSON editor overwrites the template with values from the configuration designer.

-      Use the **Download JSON template** button to:
+      - If you're editing an existing profile, the JSON editor shows the settings that were last saved with the profile.

       - OEMConfig schemas can be large and complex.
-If you prefer to update these settings using JSON, then download the template.
-Use an editor of your choice to add your configuration values.
+If you prefer to update these settings using a different editor, download the template with the **Download JSON template** button.
+Use an editor of your choice to add your configuration values to the template.
 Then, copy and paste your updated JSON in to this property.

-      - Create a backup of your configuration.
+      - You can use the JSON editor to create a backup of your configuration.
 After you configure your settings, use this feature to get the JSON settings with your values.
-Copy and paste the JSON text to a file, and save it.
+Copy and paste the JSON to a file, and save it.
 Now you have a backup file.

+    Any changes made in the configuration designer are also made automatically in the JSON editor.
+Likewise, any changes made in the JSON editor are automatically made in the configuration designer.
+If your input contains invalid values, you won't be able to switch between the configuration designer and JSON editor until you fix the issues.

 6. Select **OK** > **Add** to save your changes.
 The policy is created and shown in the list.